Denis Kolodin

 Denis Alexeyevich Kolodin (Денис Алексеевич Колодин; born 11 January 1982) is a Russian football coach and former central defender.
 He was called up to the Russia squad for UEFA Euro 2008 in Austria and Switzerland.

+Biography

+Denis Alexeevich Kolodin was born on January 11, 1982 in Kamyshin.
+Denis was the first child in his family, he has a younger brother Andrei.
+Lived in a dormitory with his mother and stepfather.
+His mother, originally from Belarus, worked as a saleswoman, he never knew his own father and in childhood he considered his stepfather to be such.

 Career

 Club

 During his career, Kolodin has played for a number of Russian clubs.
 He started his career at FC Olimpia Volgograd where he remained for two years, scoring an impressive fourteen goals in 66 appearances before moving to FC Uralan in 2003.
 He made 44 appearances for the club and scored three goals.
 In 2004, he left for Krylia Sovetov, making 39 appearances and scoring two goals.

 He moved to one of Russia's bigger clubs, Dynamo Moscow in 2005, and has had a successful time there, making 130 appearances and scoring fifteen goals along the way (as of 22 May 2012).